Safe Apple Cider Vinegar Use for Dogs

 Always monitor your pet’s reaction to any new treatment, as you may need to use more or less depending on their individual needs.
 If your dog is already suffering from too much acid, ACV may not help.

-ACV works best in conjunction with other holistic methods, like CBD oil.
+ACV works best in conjunction with other holistic methods, like a full spectrum hemp extract CBD oil.
 You should always try to get to the root cause of the issue and discuss it with your vet, as environmental or food changes may need to be made.

 About Angela Ardolino: